12 min read read

 Best Practices for Merging Excel Files

-Standardize headers first.
-This is the number one cause of merge problems.
-"First Name" vs "FirstName" vs "first_name" will be treated as three different columns.
-Get everyone on the same naming convention before you start.
+• Standardize headers first.
+"First Name" vs "FirstName" vs "first_name" will be treated as different columns.

-Clean data beforehand.
-Remove blank rows, summary totals at the bottom, and any footer text from individual files before merging.
-These will show up as garbage rows in your merged output.
+• Clean data beforehand.
+Remove blank rows, summary totals, and footer text so they don’t become garbage rows in the output.

-Check data types.
-If one file has text in a column and another has numbers in the same column, Excel might misformat the merged data.
-Consistency matters.
+• Check data types.
+If one file has text and another has numbers in the same column, the merged sheet can end up misformatted.

 Frequently Asked Questions